 where to eat/drink

 Lunch/Dinner: In the mood for thai food?
 Sage has the best variety of curries and stir-fries.
 My favorite is the red curry, extra spicy.
 What about Venezuelan food?
 Casa Ora provided a new cuisine for the neighborhood and we are living for it.
-Pabellon (pictured left), arroz con pollo in mushroom sauce, arepas, and even baby shark.
+Pabellón (pictured left), arroz con pollo in mushroom sauce, arepas, and even baby shark.
 Their drinks were made in that secret part of heaven that allows alcoholic consumption.
 Please, for me, try the Put the Lime in the Coconut (pictured left) and the Beauty and Ruin.
 A few blocks down you'll pass through Taiwan real quick at Win Son Restaurant and Win Son Bakery.
 Pork heavy but they also have a lot of vegetarian options.
 The bakery has pillowy millet mochi donuts and one of the best fried chicken sandwiches I have ever eaten.
+If you are craving fried chicken, Sweet Chick is hands down the best place in Brooklyn for it.
 Ok one last one because, well, tacos.
 Mesa Coyoacan is a Michelin- plated restaurant and the flavor in their dishes explains why.
 The carne asada tacos here are good enough to eat, daily.
 Delicioso.
 If you want pizza, check out this post for my favorite pizza spots in New York!

 where to shop

 Shopping but make it vintage.
 Bushwick is home to a lot of thrift shops, a fan favorite.
 L Train Vintage is a popular one!
 Whenever I have the patience for thrifting, this is my go-to.
-The closer you get to Williamsburg, which is right next to Bushwick, you hit a lot more of the boutiques like Red Pearl and Pinkyotto where you can find unique pieces and gifts!
+Another vintage shop, but mainly a gift shop is Friends NYC - they have the cutest and most unique trinkets and gifts.
+The closer you get to Williamsburg, which is right next to Bushwick, you hit a lot more of the boutiques like Red Pearl and Pinkyotto where you can find unique pieces and more gifts!

 what to see

 Have you been to any of these places?
+This list will evolve over the years.
 Let me know if there are more I should add to the list in the comments below!